mxtheussouza/fetchicles-api/README.md

 I'll show some examples with vehicle CAR.

 Case the user want return all car brands, he need calling the following route:

 ```
 <BASE_URL>/api/brands/car
 ```

-If the user want return a specific car model of some brand, he need calling the following route (**Brand name always be in lowercase.**):
+If the user want return a specific car model of some brand, he need calling the following route (**Brand name always be in lowercase**):

 ```
 <BASE_URL>/api/brands/car/<brand>
 ```